StartupAPI/users/README.md

 	 */
 	$user_id = $current_user->getID();
 ```
-8. You will most likely want to show a login menu in the top-right corner of your page.
+	You will most likely want to show a login menu in the top-right corner of your page.
 You can do it by simply including navbox.php file like so:
 ```php
 	<div style="float: right"><?php include(dirname(__FILE__).'/users/navbox.php'); ?></div>
 ```

-9. <s>Sit back and relax</s> Go implement the business logic now.
+8. <del>Sit back and relax</del> Go implement your business logic now.
 You can call `getID()`, `getName()` and other methods on the user object to utilize it in your code.

 ## Upgrading